MattKetmo/moquet.net/_posts/2012-08-01-create-a-blog-in-less-than-a-minute.markdown

     </body>
     </html>

-`index.html`: defines the homepage where we list all blog posts
+`index.html`: defines the homepage where we list all blog articles

     ---
     layout: default